 2012 William Richey Fiction Contest Winners

 Congratulations to the winners of the 2012 William Richey fiction contest, judged by Matt Bell.
-The first place winner will receive a $1000 prize, and the top three stories will be published in Yemassee 20.1, forthcoming March, 2013.
+The top three stories will be published in Yemassee 20.1, forthcoming March, 2013.

 1st place: David Armstrong | “Patience is a Fruit”

 2nd place: Barb Johnson | “Rider”

 3rd place: Valerie Wilkinson | “Rattlesnake Ridge”

 “498″ | Julian Zabalbeascoa

 “Acts of Sedition” | Peter Driscoll